-Not only do these topics expose students to a lot of useful and current information, theories, and algorithms, they may in fact become platforms to teach the scientific process — a process that applies to (and is desperately needed for) logical discourse as much as it applies to science.
+Not only do these topics expose students to a lot of useful and current information, theories, and algorithms, they may in fact become platforms to teach the scientific process — a process that applies to (and is desperately needed for) logical discourse and social sciences as much as it applies to science.
 The scientific process critically needs to be applied to all the issues we discuss socially in order to have intelligent dialog.
 Even if the specific information becomes irrelevant within a decade (who knows where technology will head next; hugely important cultural phenomena and technologies like Facebook, Twitter, and the iPhone didn’t exist before 2004, after all), it’s incredibly useful to understand the current frontiers of science and technology as building blocks for the future.

-It’s not that history or Kafka are not important, but rather it is even more critical to understand if we change the assumptions, environmental conditions and rules that applied to historical events, that would alter the conclusions we draw from historical events today.
+It’s not that history or Kafka are not important, but rather it is even more critical to understand if we change the assumptions, environmental conditions and rules that applied to historical events, would that alter the conclusions we draw from historical events today.
 Every time a student takes one subject they exclude the possibility of taking something else.
 I find it ironic that those who rely on “history repeating itself” often fail to understand the assumptions that might cause “this time” to be different.
 The experts we rely on for predictions have about the same accuracy as dart-throwing monkeys according to at least one very exhaustive study by Prof Phil Tetlock.
 So it is important to understand how to rely on “more likely to be right” experts, as defined in the book Superforecasters.
 We make a lot of judgments in everyday life and we should be prepared to make them intelligently.

 Students can use this broad knowledge base to build mental models that will aid them in both further studies and vocations.
 Charlie Munger, the famous investor from Berkshire Hathaway, speaks about mental models and what he calls “elementary, worldly wisdom.”
 Munger believes a person can combine models from a wide range of disciplines (economics, mathematics, physics, biology, history, and psychology, among others) into something that is more valuable than the sum of its parts.
 I have to agree that this cross-disciplinary thinking is becoming an essential skill in today’s increasingly complex world.

 “The models have to come from multiple disciplines because all the wisdom of the world is not to be found in one little academic department,” Munger explains.
 “That’s why poetry professors, by and large, are so unwise in a worldly sense.
 They don’t have enough models in their heads.
-So you’ve got to have models across a fair array of disciplines… These models generally fall into two categories: (1) ones that help us simulate time (and predict the future) and better understand how the world works (e.g. understanding a useful idea from like autocatalysis), and (2) ones that help us better understand how our mental processes lead us astray (e.g., availability bias).”
+So you’ve got to have models across a fair array of disciplines… These models generally fall into two categories: (1) ones that help us simulate time (and predict the future) and better understand how the world works (e.g. understanding a useful idea like autocatalysis), and (2) ones that help us better understand how our mental processes lead us astray (e.g., availability bias).”
 I would add that they provide the “common truth” in discussions where the well-educated discussants disagree.

 After grasping the fundamental tools of learning and some broad topical exposure, it’s valuable to “dig deep” in one or two topic areas of interest.
 For this, I prefer some subject in science or engineering rather than literature or history (bear with me before you have an emotional reaction; I’ll explain in a minute).
-Obviously, it’s best if students are passionate about a specific topic, but it’s not critical as the passion may develop as they dig in (some students will have passions, but many won’t have any at all).
+Obviously, it’s best if students are passionate about a specific topic, but passion is not critical as the passion may develop as they dig in (some students will have passions, but many won’t have any at all).
 The real value for digging deep is to learn how to dig in; it serves a person for the duration of their life: in school, work, and leisure.
 As Thomas Huxley said, “learn something about everything and everything about something,” though his saying that does not make it true.
 Too often, students don’t learn that a quote is not a fact.

 If students choose options from traditional liberal-education subjects, they should be taught in the context of the critical tools mentioned above.
 If students want jobs, they should be taught skills where future jobs will exist.
 If we want them as intelligent citizens, we need to have them understand critical thinking, statistics, economics, how to interpret technology and science developments, and how global game theory applies to local interests.
 Traditional majors like international relations and political science are passé as base skills and can easily be acquired once a student has the basic tools of understanding.
 And they and many other traditional liberal arts subjects like history or art will be well served in graduate level work.
 I want to repeat that this is not to claim those “other subjects” are not valuable.
 I think they are very appropriate for graduate level study.